Cantonment Church Tower

-The Cantonment Church Tower is a church tower in Karnal city of Haryana, India.
-It is a historical religious shrine in Karnal.
-It stands near National Highway 1 of India.
-It has been declared as a historical monument by Indian National Trust for Art and Cultural Heritage.
-It was the tower of St. James' Church, Karnal, dedicated to St. James, one of disciples of Jesus Christ.
-The tower is 35 m tall, and is surmounted by an ornamental cross.
-The huge tower is located between the infantry parade and race course.
-It can be seen from a distance of 7 km.
+The Cantonment Church Tower is a church tower that was formerly part of St. James' Church, a former Anglican church, located in Karnal city of Haryana, India.

+The 35 m tower was built as an addition to the former church that was founded in 1806, and is now an historical religious shrine in Karnal.
+The tower stands near National Highway 1 of India and is listed by the Indian National Trust for Art and Cultural Heritage as an historical monument.
+The Cantonment Church Tower is administered by Archaeological Survey of India and the All India Christian Council.

 History

-With the establishment of British cantonment at Karnal, St. James' Church was constructed in AD 1806 by the British.
+With the establishment of British cantonment at Karnal, St. James' Church was constructed in 1806 by the British.
 In 1841, when the cantonment was shifted to Ambala, the church was dismantled, but the tower was allowed to stay as it had been built out of the subscriptions of the public who objected to its dismantlement.
 It was built to meet the challenge of rising power of the Sikh military in the region.

 Architecture

 The tower has four storeys and on the first storey, Etruscan pilaster has been used.
 The top storey has a semi-circular dome and the complete exterior is plastered with lime and has fine panelling work with different designs and patterns.

-Administration

-Cantonment Church Tower is under the supervision of Archaeological Survey of India along with All India Christian Council.
+The tower is surmounted by an ornamental cross and can be seen from a distance of 7 km.

 Graveyard

-Graveyard of soldiers is on the left side of the Cantonment Church and on the right side is the graveyard of Indian Christians.
+A graveyard of soldiers is located on the left side of the Cantonment Church Tower and on the right side is a graveyard of Indian Christians.